Snyd0g/Workflow_OSCP/linux_commands.md

 ## Users, Groups, Policies

-_To view the current policies for users added to the system use this_

-less /etc/login.defs
+_To view the current password policies you can use the command less to open the /etc/login.defs file.
+Searching the output is possible by pressing the "/" key and then typing the text you wish to search for.
+For instance, if I was looking for the max password age I would type "/MAX" and press enter.
+Then you can simply hit the up and down arrow keys to move around the file._

+`less /etc/login.defs`

+_If I needed to edit the previous file, I would use vim or nano._